Contrasting Biora Therapeutics (BIOR) & Its Competitors

-Biora Therapeutics (NASDAQ:BIOR – Get Rating) is one of 45 public companies in the “Medical laboratories” industry, but how does it contrast to its competitors?
-We will compare Biora Therapeutics to related businesses based on the strength of its risk, dividends, earnings, profitability, institutional ownership, valuation and analyst recommendations.
+Biora Therapeutics (NASDAQ:BIOR – Get Rating) is one of 45 publicly-traded companies in the “Medical laboratories” industry, but how does it compare to its competitors?
+We will compare Biora Therapeutics to related businesses based on the strength of its analyst recommendations, earnings, valuation, dividends, risk, profitability and institutional ownership.

+This is a summary of recent recommendations and price targets for Biora Therapeutics and its competitors, as reported by MarketBeat.com.

-This table compares Biora Therapeutics and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares Biora Therapeutics and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue